friemen/reactnet/README.md

 ### Reactive

-A reactive is something that takes and provides values, basically a generalization of classical FRP concepts *behavior* and *events(tream)*.
+A reactive is something that takes and provides values, basically a generalization of the concepts *Behavior* and *Events(tream)*.
+Behaviors in the sense of reactnet are like variables that know if their value has recently changed.
+They can always provide the current value.
+This is the main difference to Eventstreams which can be seen as sequences of value/timestamp pairs.
 The following protocol shows the functions that the propagation algorithm interacts with:

 ```clojure